Anchors Aweigh! Sail for Optimal Unified Multi-Modal Representations: Related work

 \subsection{Multi-modal learning}

 Multi-modal learning has gained significant attention in recent years due to its potential to enhance machine learning models by leveraging diverse data modalities, such as text, images, audio, and video.
 By combining these modalities, multi-modal learning seeks to mimic human-like perception, thereby improving performance across a wide range of applications, from healthcare to natural language processing.
-Common supervised multi-modal learning tasks include audio-visual classification~\cite{peng2022balanced,Feichtenhofer_2019_ICCV,zhu2022v}, visual question answering~\cite{Antol_2015_ICCV,guo2021bilinear}, and vision-language tasks~\cite{xu2015jointly,clip}, as well as vision-audio-language tasks~\cite{aytar2017see,harwath2018jointly}.
+Common supervised multi-modal learning tasks include audio-visual classification~\citep{peng2022balanced,Feichtenhofer_2019_ICCV,zhu2022v}, visual question answering~\citep{Antol_2015_ICCV,guo2021bilinear}, and vision-language tasks~\citep{xu2015jointly,clip}, as well as vision-audio-language tasks~\citep{aytar2017see,harwath2018jointly}.

-Typically, these models integrate uni-modal features extracted by modality-specific encoders~\cite{seichter2021efficient,nagrani2021attention,wu2022characterizing,wang2020makes,peng2022balanced}.
-For instance, \citet{madaan2024framework} introduce inter- and intra-modality modeling frameworks that treat the target as a composition of multiple modalities.
-Similarly, \citet{du2023uni} propose a late-fusion approach for supervised multi-modal tasks, demonstrating that insufficient feature extraction from individual modalities negatively affects the model's generalization ability.
-Additionally, \citet{zhang2024multimodal} address joint optimization by alternating between uni-modal learning scenarios and integrating modality-specific encoders with a unified head shared across all modalities.
+Typically, these models integrate uni-modal features extracted by modality-specific encoders~\citep{seichter2021efficient,nagrani2021attention,wu2022characterizing,wang2020makes,peng2022balanced}.
+For instance, \citep{madaan2024framework} introduces inter- and intra-modality modeling frameworks that treat the target as a composition of multiple modalities.
+Similarly, \citep{du2023uni} proposes a late-fusion approach for supervised multi-modal tasks, demonstrating that insufficient feature extraction from individual modalities negatively affects the model's generalization ability.
+Additionally, \citep{zhang2024multimodal} addresses joint optimization by alternating between uni-modal learning scenarios and integrating modality-specific encoders with a unified head shared across all modalities.